dalibor-drgon/schedulers/README.md

-This is simple real-time only scheduler targetting ARM Cortex M3 implemented using PendSV exceptions and TIMers with the support for system calls and synchronization.
+This is simple scheduler targetting ARM Cortex M3 implemented using PendSV exceptions, SVC instructions and TIMers with the support for system calls and synchronization.
 Internally uses bubble sort with double-linked lists for maximum performance (for small ~8 and very small ~2 number of tasks this outperforms heap and is also a bit simpler both for usage and implementation-wise and does not require allocation of any arrays or other structures except of tasks themselves).
-The user can choose between EDF (earliest deadline first scheduling) or RMS (rate monotomic scheduling).
 Tasks with greater priority will pre-empt already running tasks, so mutexes should be used for synchronization.

 # Usage